 Design each session with a core, an extension, and an optional finisher.
 The core is non-negotiable , fifteen to twenty minutes that covers the primary training stimulus.
 The extension adds volume and secondary work , another fifteen to twenty minutes.
 The optional finisher adds conditioning or accessory work in the remaining time.

-Managing the Aerobic Component Around Operational Load
+Managing Aerobic Conditioning Around High Operational Tempo

 During lighter operational periods, extend the aerobic sessions and build capacity.
 During high-tempo periods, protect the twice-weekly minimum.
 This asymmetric approach , build when available, maintain when constrained , produces better long-term aerobic fitness than alternating between full programs and complete aerobic neglect.